RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 **Note** that if you have wireless controllers you will need a wireless receiver plugged into your raspberry pi (Official Microsoft xbox360 receiver, or knock offs like zettaguard also work), then to connect:

-- press the tiny wireless button on the top of the controller
+- press the button on the receiver
-- then press the button on the receiver
+- then press the tiny wireless button on the top of the controller
-- repeat for each controller
+- you may need to repeat for each controller

 Controllers need to be turned on before the Pi boots in order to configure properly.